Warrior swimming captures sectional crown, state meet bound

 It wasn’t a cakewalk by any means and for the first time this season, Waukee didn’t capture a sweep in the relay events.
 While the Warriors did pick up top finishes in both the 200 Yard Medley and 400 Yard Freestyle relays with season-best times (1:36.40 - 200 Yard Medley and 3:12.07 - 400 Yard Freestyle), they fell just short in the 200 Yard Freestyle relay.
 Waukee did put forth an impressive time of 1:29.51 but ended up finishing third overall behind Spencer (1:28.61) and Ames (1:28.17).

-On an individual note, the Warriors captured 15 top-five finishes including six first-place finishers.
+On an individual note, the Warriors captured 15 top-five finishes, including six first-place finishers.
 AJ Abram, one of two Warriors to place first in two separate events, kicked off the individual event success with his season-best time in the 200 Yard Freestyle.
-That time of 1:43.47 which toppled the 21 swimmer field by five seconds over second place.
-The freshman star also toppled the 23 swimmer 100 Yard Freestyle field with yet another season-best time of 47.04 seconds.
+That time of 1:43.47 toppled the 21 swimmer field by five seconds over second place.
+The freshman star also topped the 23 swimmer 100 Yard Freestyle field with yet another season-best time of 47.04 seconds.

-Andrew Reiter, the sophomore phenom and Speedo Junior Nationals participant walked away from Fort Dodge with a pair of top finishes as well including the 200 Yard IM where his time of 1:51.63 not only bested the 19 swimmer field but also his season-best mark.
+Andrew Reiter, the sophomore phenom and Speedo Junior Nationals participant, walked away from Fort Dodge with a pair of top finishes as well, including the 200 Yard IM where his time of 1:51.63 not only bested the 19 swimmer field but was also his season-best mark.
 Two events later, Reiter knocked off all 20 swimmers in the 100 Yard Butterfly with a time of 51.17 seconds, also equaling a season-best time.

 The story of the freshmen stars for Waukee sure did continue through regionals as all six swimmers advanced on to state either through individual or relay events.